Foot Locker Moves Headquarters From New York to Florida

 Footwear and sportswear retailer Foot Locker is shifting its headquarters from New York to Florida, with cost-cutting playing a key factor in the decision.

-In March last year, Foot Locker introduced its “Lace-Up Plan” aimed at reshaping the company’s real estate footprint and propelling growth.
+In March 2023, Foot Locker introduced its Lace Up Plan, aimed at reshaping the company’s real estate footprint and propelling growth.

 “As such, the company plans to maintain only a limited presence in New York City going forward.”

-Foot Locker said the relocation aims to “further build on the company’s meaningful presence in St. Petersburg” as well as reduce costs.
+Foot Locker said the relocation aims to reduce costs and “further build on the company’s meaningful presence in St. Petersburg.”

-As part of the Lace-Up Plan, Foot Locker announced closing down stores and e-commerce operations in South Korea, Denmark, Norway, and Sweden.
+As part of the Lace Up Plan, Foot Locker announced the closing of stores and e-commerce operations in South Korea, Denmark, Norway, and Sweden.
 It also signed an agreement with retail operator Fourlis Group in southeast Europe to transfer operations in Greece and Romania.

-These actions are estimated to result in the closure of roughly 30 of the company’s stores in Asia Pacific and Europe.
+These actions are estimated to result in the closure of roughly 30 of the company’s stores in the Asia-Pacific region and Europe.
 The changes are set to be finished by the middle of next year.
-In the second quarter, the firm had closed 31 stores while opening five.
+In the second quarter, the firm had closed 31 stores and opened five.
 The company currently has 2,464 stores in 26 nations across the world, with 772 outlets in the United States.

 Foot Locker announced these updates as part of its second-quarter 2024 earnings release.
-While the company registered a 1.9 percent growth in total sales from the year-ago period, its net loss rose from $5 million to $12 million.
+While the company registered a 1.9 percent growth in total sales from the year-ago period, its net loss rose to $12 million from $5 million.

-CEO Mary Dillon claimed the Lace-Up Plan was working, citing the company’s “return to positive total and comparable-sales growth as well as gross margin expansion in the second quarter.”
+CEO Mary Dillon claimed that the Lace Up Plan was working, citing the company’s “return to positive total and comparable-sales growth as well as gross margin expansion in the second quarter.”

 Florida Versus New York

 Foot Locker’s shift from New York to Florida coincides with more businesses being attracted to the Sunshine State.
-According to data from the U.S. Census Bureau, Florida saw more than 50,000 business formation applications in July this year, far higher than the 24,000-plus applications in New York.
+According to data from the Census Bureau, Florida saw more than 50,000 business formation applications in July, far higher than the 24,000-plus applications in New York.

-“Florida’s entrepreneurship and job-creation boom is directly linked to a set of policies implemented by the state, first to cultivate a rich macro-environment (designed to keep inflation down and encourage active participation in the workforce) and, second, to catalyze small-business development.”
+“Florida’s entrepreneurship and job-creation boom is directly linked to a set of policies implemented by the state, first to cultivate a rich macro-environment (designed to keep inflation down and encourage active participation in the workforce) and, second, to catalyze small-business development,” they wrote.

-For instance, Florida state legislation removed several barriers to business formation, such as local regulatory restrictions, it noted.
+For instance, Florida state legislation removed several barriers to business formation, such as local regulatory restrictions, they noted.

 The Legislature also pushed for fast-tracking permits for businesses and instituted refunds for cases in which local governments fail to issue building permits on time.
 Such actions lowered development costs, thus encouraging the growth of businesses.